NERC-CEH/bootstrap-theme-ceh/README.md

 ## Releasing a new version

-Since this package is listed in the bower packages repository, to release a new version you should create a new tag in git with the new version number.
+To release a new version commit your changes and create a new tag in git with the latest version number as listed in `bower.json`.
 Use [semantic versioning](http://semver.org/).

+After release update `bower.json` with the next version number and run `grunt assemble` to update templates that use the version number.

 ## Copyright and license